Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Related work

 \subsection{Multi-frame monocular depth estimation}

-A growing body of studies extend prior monocular models so that the models can leverage temporal information of video streams to improve the quality of depth estimates at inference time.
+A growing body of studies extend prior single-frame monocular models so that the models can leverage temporal information of video streams to improve the quality of depth predictions at test time.

-Wang~\textit{et al}.~\cite{wang2019recurrent}, Zhang~\textit{et al}.~\cite{zhang2019exploiting} and Patil~\textit{et al}.~\cite{patil2020don} suggested an idea of combining conventional monocular systems with recurrent networks to process sequences of frames.
-Similarly, several methods adopted pairs of sequential frames.
-Wang~\textit{et al}. shared features between depth and pose networks.
-Li~\textit{et al}.~\cite{li2020unsupervised} utilized the current frame together with the depth map from the previous frame as the input of depth network.
+~\citet{wang2019recurrent}, ~\citet{zhang2019exploiting} and ~\citet{patil2020don} suggested an idea of combining conventional monocular systems with recurrent networks to process sequences of frames.
+Similarly, several methods adopted pairs of sequential frames. ~\citet{wang2020self} shared features of depth and pose networks.~\citet{li2020unsupervised} utilized the current frame together with the depth map from the previous frame as the input of depth network.
 These methods depend heavily on the temporal representations extracted by the network and do not explicitly reason about the inherent geometry.

-Liu~\textit{et al}.~\cite{liu2019neural} and Wimbauer~\textit{et al}.~\cite{wimbauer2021monorec} intergated a plane-sweep stereo cost volume to predict depth map from multiple frames, which shows significant efficacy in improving results.
-Unfortunately, they require ground-truth depth supervision to circumvent the scale ambiguity of monocular system on the construction of cost volume.
-Most recently, Watson~\textit{et al}.~\cite{watson2021temporal} introduced an adaptive cost volume that allows its extents to be learned from data, removing the necessity for ground-truth depth.

-In this work, we go one step further and develop an efficacious unsupervised multi-frame monocular depth estimation system for endoscopic scenes, which takes into consideration the unique characteristics of minimally invasive surgery environments, for instance, low and homogeneous textures and inter-frame brightness fluctuations.
+~\citet{liu2019neural} and ~\citet{wimbauer2021monorec} integrated a plane-sweep stereo cost volume to predict depth map from multiple frames, which shows significant efficacy in improving results.
+Unfortunately, they require ground-truth depth supervision to circumvent the scale ambiguity of a monocular system on the construction of cost volume.~\citet{watson2021temporal} introduced an adaptive cost volume that allows its extents to be learned from data, removing the necessity for ground-truth depth.
+Thereafter, many following-up studies~\cite{wang2023crafting,wang2024multi,wu2023self,xiang2023exploring} have sprung out for urban scenes.
+In this work, we take one step further and design an efficacious unsupervised multi-frame monocular depth estimation model for endoscopic scenes, which takes into consideration the unique characteristics of minimally invasive surgery environments, such as low and homogeneous textures and inter-frame brightness fluctuations.